Donald Trump And Vladimir Putin Got Away With ‘The Crime Of The Century,’ Bestselling Military Author Says

 But that did not stop Trump himself from claiming, as The Guardian reported, “total exoneration” of Russia collusion as a result of the still-secret Mueller Report.

-Last week, an expert on the Trump-Russia scandal, who is also the bestselling author of several military-themed novels as well as a regular columnist for Salon.com, wrote that Trump and Russian President Vladimir Putin may have simply pulled off “the crime of the century” — and they got away with it, says author Lucian Truscott IV.
+Last week, Lucian Truscott IV, an expert on the Trump-Russia scandal, who is also the bestselling author of several military-themed novels and a regular columnist for Salon.com, wrote that Trump and Russian President Vladimir Putin may have simply pulled off “the crime of the century” — and they got away with it.

-“Either Donald Trump is the most devious, brilliant criminal in United States history and pulled off the crime of the century by using the help of the Russian government to get elected,” Truscott wrote in his column published on Wednesday.
-“Or the laws which protect the Constitution of the United States need some serious revisiting if we are going to maintain our democracy.”
+“Either Donald Trump is the most devious, brilliant criminal in United States history and pulled off the crime of the century by using the help of the Russian government to get elected,” Truscott wrote in his column published on Wednesday, “or the laws which protect the Constitution of the United States need some serious revisiting if we are going to maintain our democracy.”

 Truscott also asked whether Mueller’s conclusions would have been the same if so many incidents that appeared to indicate Trump-Russia collaboration had happened in secret, rather than in public.
 For example, as Inquisitr reported, on July 27, 2016, Trump issued a public call during a nationally televised press conference for Russian hackers to attack and steal Hillary Clinton’s emails.
-Within hours, the Russian hackers who, as Mueller later revealed in an indictment, worked for the Russian GRU Intelligence agency, attempted to do exactly what Trump had publicly asked them to do.
+Within hours, the Russian hackers who, as Mueller later revealed in an indictment, worked for the Russian GRU Intelligence agency attempted to do exactly what Trump had publicly asked them to do.

 Two years later, Trump held a summit with Putin in Helsinki, where Putin denied that Russians hacked Democratic email servers in 2016, and Trump called Putin’s denial — which was contradicted by United States intelligence agencies as well as by Mueller’s investigative findings — “extremely strong and powerful,” as quoted by CNN.